karnagetm/Object-Recognition/README.md

 ## Contributing
 If you wish to contribute to this project, please fork the repository, make your changes, and submit a pull request for review.

-## License
-This project is released under the MIT License - see the LICENSE file in the repository for details.

 ## Acknowledgments
 - Microsoft Kinect SDK team for their tools and support.